klas/laravel-best-practices/README.md

 Keep your code as abstract as possible.
 Avoid unnecessary framework coupling.
 There is life after Laravel.

 ### **Fat repositories, skinny controllers**
 Put all DB related logic into repositories and keep your Eloquent models dumb.
+Fat models violate SRP.
-Repositories remove ORM coupling and prevent polluting the models.
+Repositories also remove ORM coupling and prevent you from polluting the models.
 You will thank yourself if you ever wish to replace Eloquent with another ORM.

 Bad: